Tricyclic antidepressant: Binding profiles

+Values are K_{i} (nM).
+The smaller the value, the more strongly the drug binds to the site.
+For assay species and references, see the individual drug articles.
+Most but not all values are for human proteins.

 With the exception of the sigma receptors, the TCAs act as antagonists or inverse agonists of the receptors and as inhibitors of the transporters.
 Tianeptine is included in this list due to it technically being a TCA, but with a vastly different pharmacology.

 Therapeutic levels of TCAs are generally in the range of about 100 to 300 ng/mL, or 350 to 1,100 nM.
 Plasma protein binding is generally 90% or greater.

 Chemistry

 There are two major groups of TCAs in terms of chemical structure, which most, but not all, TCAs fall into.
 The groupings are based on the tricyclic ring system.
 They are the dibenzazepines (imipramine, desipramine, clomipramine, trimipramine, lofepramine) and the dibenzocycloheptadienes (amitriptyline, nortriptyline, protriptyline, butriptyline).
 Minor TCA groups based on ring system include the dibenzoxepins (doxepin), the dibenzothiepines (dosulepin), and the dibenzoxazepines (amoxapine).

 In addition to classification based on the ring system, TCAs can also be usefully grouped based on the number of substitutions of the side chain amine.
 These groups include the tertiary amines (imipramine, clomipramine, trimipramine, amitriptyline, butriptyline, doxepin, dosulepin) and the secondary amines (desipramine, nortriptyline, protriptyline).
 Lofepramine is technically a tertiary amine, but acts largely as a prodrug of desipramine, a secondary amine, and hence is more similar in profile to the secondary amines than to the tertiary amines.
 Amoxapine does not have the TCA side chain and hence is neither a tertiary nor secondary amine, although it is often grouped with the secondary amines due to sharing more in common with them.
-In 2021, a new method was developed at the Institute for Bioengineering of Catalonia for designing photochromic analogs of tricyclic drugs via (1) isosteric replacement of the two-atom bridge between the aromatic systems with an azo group and (2) opening of the central ring.
+In 2021, a new method was developed at the Institute for Bioengineering of Catalonia for designing photochromic analogs of tricyclic drugs like pirenzepine via (1) isosteric replacement of the two-atom bridge between the aromatic systems with an azo group and (2) opening of the central ring.
 The authors named the strategy "crypto-azologization".
+New photoswitchable analogs of the tricyclic drug carbamazepine have beed developed, including crypto-azologues and a tricyclic direct analog.
+Carbadiazocine is the first diazocine (bridged azobenzene) to be tested in vivo in photopharmacology, and has demonstrated noninvasive analgesia with amber light in an rat model of neuropathic pain.